Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Introduction

 The underlying processes remain unclear due to the opaque nature of neural networks.
 Therefore, we need appropriate methods to assess their true linguistic understanding.

-Drawing inspirations from cognitive study on human language processing, we propose that assessment of LLMs can be divided into two primary paradigms: \textit{psycholinguistic} and \textit{neurolinguistic}.
-As illustrated in Figure \ref{fig:framework}, psycholinguistic paradigm measures the model's output probabilities, directly reflecting the model's behavior and performance.
-Neurolinguistic paradigm delves into the internal representations of LLMs.
+Drawing inspirations from the cognitive study on human language processing, we propose that the assessment of LLMs can be divided into two primary paradigms: \textit{psycholinguistic} and \textit{neurolinguistic}.
+As illustrated in Figure \ref{fig:framework}, the psycholinguistic paradigm measures the model's output probabilities, directly reflecting the model's behavior and performance.
+The neurolinguistic paradigm delves into the internal representations of LLMs.

-While prior studies have treated language models as psycholinguistic subjects \cite{futrell2019neural}, this research is the first to propose viewing LLMs as neurolinguistic subjects as well.

-When treating LLMs as psycholinguistic subjects, their responses often lean towards signifiers (form) due to their reliance on statistical correlations.
-This enables LLMs to produce structurally coherent language but not necessarily semantically accurate responses, as their ``understanding'' is shaped by statistical patterns rather than true conceptual processing \cite{harnad1990symbol, bender2020climbing, nie2024decomposed}, which makes psycholinguistic evaluation results might not accurately reflect the true linguistic understanding of LLMs.
+When treating LLMs as psycholinguistic subjects, their responses may leverage their grasp of form, relying on statistical correlations, to create an illusion of understanding meaning.
+This enables LLMs to produce structurally coherent but not necessarily semantically accurate responses, as their ``understanding'' is shaped by patterns rather than true conceptual processing \cite{harnad1990symbol, bender2020climbing, nie2024decomposed}.
+Consequently, psycholinguistic evaluations tend to reflect performance rather than competence, as they assess external outputs that may not fully capture the underlying linguistic knowledge encoded within the model.
+This mismatch suggests that psycholinguistic evaluation results might not accurately represent the true linguistic competence of LLMs.

-In contrast, examining LLMs as neurolinguistic subjects focuses on internal representations, which may transcend surface-level statistical biases.
-To achieve neurolinguistic assessing, we adapted the decoding probing method presented by \citet{he2024decoding}, which we refer to as ``minimal pair probing'' to distinguish it from conventional diagnostic probing~\cite{belinkov2019analysis, belinkov2022probing}.
-Using this method, we can examine how LLMs represent both form and meaning in a fine-grained, layer-by-layer manner.
+In contrast, examining LLMs as neurolinguistic subjects focuses on internal representations, providing a more direct assessment of competence by moving beyond surface-level biases \cite{firestone2020performance}.
+To achieve this, we adapted the decoding probing method by \citet{he2024decoding}, referred to as ``minimal pair probing'', to analyze how LLMs encode form and meaning across layers.
+This approach allows for a finer distinction between performance and competence, revealing insights that psycholinguistic methods might overlook.

-In order to address questions about whether LLMs maintain consistent underlying representations of the same concept when form changes across multiple languages, we also create a multilingual minimal pair dataset (COMPS-ZH for Chinese and COMPS-DE for German).
+In order to address questions about whether LLMs maintain consistent underlying representations of the same concept when the form changes across multiple languages, we also create a multilingual minimal pair dataset (COMPS-ZH for Chinese and COMPS-DE for German).